Freeform supports Halle Bailey's Ariel casting amid backlash

 Freeform posted an open letter on Sunday in support of Bailey after some on social media used the hashtag #NotMyAriel to object to a black woman portraying the red-headed mermaid princess of the animated film.
 But the network says "Danish mermaids can be black because Danish (asterisk)people(asterisk) can be black."

-Bailey is known for being half of the sister duo Chloe x Halle.
+Bailey is half of the sister duo Chloe x Halle.
 She will star in the live-action version that will include songs from the 1989 animated Disney hit as well as new tunes from original composer Alan Menken and "Hamilton" creator Lin-Manuel Miranda.

 Bailey will join Jacob Tremblay and Awkwafina in the film.